 Want to save some money on your Southern Utah adventure?
 When you plan a stay in November, you can take advantage of The Dwellings’ Hike & Bike Promo!

 Stay 2 or more consecutive nights during the month of November, and you’ll receive 20% off of your stay.
 This is a simple way to save some money ahead of the holiday season.
-Or, put the money that you saved towards a fun activity during your visit, like an off-road adventure or some souvenir shopping.
+Or, put the money that you saved towards a fun activity during your visit, like an off-road adventure, scenic drives, stargazing, or other exciting ways to explore Southern Utah beyond hiking, or some souvenir shopping.

-Whether you plan to spend your trip hiking and exploring or want to relax and unwind in your cozy tiny home rental, The Dwellings is the perfect basecamp for your winter trip.
+Whether you plan to spend your trip hiking and exploring or want to relax and unwind in your cozy tiny home rental, The Dwellings is the perfect basecamp for your winter trip, especially if you’re curious about eco-friendly tiny home living near Zion.

 Planning a Winter Visit to The Dwellings